-Do you feel like your son or daughter with ADHD has turned into a tech-obsessed stranger?
+Do you feel like your child with ADHD has turned into a tech-obsessed stranger?
 If so, you are not alone.
 Many parents and caregivers are distraught and overwhelmed by the role that technology now plays in the lives of their children and teens.
 While you may sometimes want to throw the iPad, Chromebook, smartphone, etc. out of the window, I recommend that you take a deep breath and create a plan for a balanced media diet instead.
+The relationship between ADHD and technology can be positive, and a healthy balance will benefit your child and your family.

-The acronym SCREENS can assist you in this process:
+The acronym SCREENS can assist you with managing ADHD and technology:

 Start with reasonable goals.